uqlibrary/technology-training/OpenRefine/openrefine.md

 1. Click the dropdown menu on the Title column
 1. Choose `Edit cells -> Transform...`
 1. In the Expression box type `value.toTitlecase()`
-1. In the review note that you can see what the affect of running this will be
+1. In the `Review` tab, note that you can see what the effect of running this will be
 1. Click OK

 #### Undo and redo transformations

-In the left-hand panel, you can open the `Undo / Redo` tab to access all the steps taken so far, and undo steps by clicking the last step you want to preserve.
+In the left-hand panel, you can open the `Undo / Redo` tab to access all the steps taken so far, and **undo steps** by clicking the last step you want to preserve.

-The `Extract...` button allows you to save a set of steps as a JSON script, to re-apply them later on this or any other dataset.
+The `Extract...` button allows you to **save a set of steps** as a JSON (JavaScript Object Notation) script, to re-apply them later on this or any other dataset.
 To executed an extracted set of steps, click the `Apply` button.

 #### Transforming strings, numbers, dates and boolean